dili91/apollo-federation-sample/README.md

 A sample stack to get familiar with [Apollo Federation gateway](https://www.apollographql.com/docs/federation/) features.

+## Purpose

+Objective of this project is to simply get familiar with the Apollo stack and see how it behaves across completely different languages.

 ## The stack

 The stack is made of 2 basic sample microservices: